mendix/docs/refguide4/datetime-handling-faq.md

 Per attribute of type DateTime you can specify whether you want the date and time to be localized.
 Both localized and non-localized attributes are stored in UTC but only localized attributes are shown in the time zone of the user when displaying (or picking) their value, for example in the client or in generated documents.
 Use non-localized attributes if you are not interested in the time component (e.g. birthdays) or if you want a date to look exactly the same all over the world.
 Otherwise, the date could shift because of time zone differences: a date and time early in the morning on April 2nd in Europe will be on April 1st in the USA.

-### If I assign a non-localized date the value of token: `[%CurrentDateTime%]` what should I be seeing in the client if I am in EST?
+### If I assign a non-localized date the value of token [%CurrentDateTime%] what should I be seeing in the client if I am in EST?
 It is currently 14:15 (EST), should I see that time or 19:15?

 You should see 19:15, the non-localized date will always show as UTC time.
 The current DateTime is simply a moment in time and obviously happens at the same moment everywhere on earth, but for non localized dates it would be displayed as UTC.

 ### As a user I press a Microflow button and want to compare a non-localized date attribute with a localized date attribute.
-What should the platform do in case of this expression: `($entity/localizeddate > $entity/nonlocalizeddate)`, for example with a localizeddate at 14:00 EST and the nonlocalizeddate at 14:15 UTC?
+What should the platform do in case of this expression: ($entity/localizeddate > $entity/nonlocalizeddate), for example with a localizeddate at 14:00 EST and the nonlocalizeddate at 14:15 UTC?

 It will simply compare the UTC values of the dates.
 See a previous question where we said that non-localized date is purely a display setting.
 So in this case 14:00 EST is greater than 14.15 UTC, because it really compares 19:00 UTC with 14:15 UTC.